Kamilhik/e-steam/README.md

 4. Install the same e4steam release on every player's computer.
 5. Start Steam and sign in before launching Minecraft.

-## Steam Overlay setup

-1. In Steam, select **Games → Add a Non-Steam Game** and add your Minecraft launcher.
-2. Open the shortcut properties and enable **Steam Overlay while in-game**.
-3. Start the launcher from that Steam shortcut, then start Minecraft.
-4. In a world, press **Shift + Tab** to verify that the overlay opens.

 ## Playing

 1. Open a singleplayer world.